mabdusshakur/Laravel-11-Inventory/README.md

 -   -   `/sales-report/{fromDate}/{toDate}` (GET): Generate a sales report between the specified dates.
 -   -   `/summary` (GET): Get a summary of sales data.
 -
--   Note: Some endpoints require authentication using a token.

--
 -   Response Types:
 -